boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 But you can also use the static `events` object of your component class.
 Normally rawblock binds all events to the component itself and gives you some options to help with event delegation.

-But due to the fact that the `scroll` event happens outside of your component event delegation does not help here.
+But due to the fact that the `scroll` event happens outside of the component event delegation does not help here.
 For this you can use the `@` event option.
 Every event option is prefixed with a `:`.

 ```js